 Binary Representation of a number and Binomial Heaps

-A Binomial Heap with n nodes has number of Binomial Trees equal to the number of set bits in Binary representation of n.
-For example let n be 13, there 3 set bits in binary representation of n (00001101), hence 3 Binomial Trees.
-We can also relate degree of these Binomial Trees with positions of set bits.
-With this relation we can conclude that there are O(Logn) Binomial Trees in a Binomial Heap with ‘n’ nodes.
+A Binomial Heap with n nodes has the number of Binomial Trees equal to the number of set bits in the Binary representation of n.
+For example let n be 13, there 3 set bits in the binary representation of n (00001101), hence 3 Binomial Trees.
+We can also relate the degree of these Binomial Trees with positions of set bits.
+With this relation, we can conclude that there are O(Logn) Binomial Trees in a Binomial Heap with ‘n’ nodes.

 Operations of Binomial Heap: